apache/pekko-grpc/CONTRIBUTING.md

 This requires a member from a core team to start Pull Request validation process by posting comment consisting only of `OK TO TEST`.
 From now on, whenever new commits are pushed to the Pull Request, a validation job will be automatically started and the results of the validation posted to the Pull Request.

-A Pull Request validation job can be started manually by posting `PLS BUILD` comment on the Pull Request.

-Note, that `OK TO TEST` will only be picked up when the user asking for it is considered an admin.
-Public (!) members of the [akka organization](https://github.com/orgs/akka/people) are automatically considered admins and users manually declared admin in the Jenkins job (currently no one is explicitly listed). `PLS BUILD` can be issued by everyone that is an admin or everyone who was whitelisted in the Jenkins Job (whitelisting != declaring someone an admin).

 ## Source style

 ### Scala style

-Akka gRPC uses [Scalariform](https://github.com/daniel-trinh/scalariform) to enforce some of the code style rules.
+Pekko gRPC uses [Scalariform](https://github.com/daniel-trinh/scalariform) to enforce some of the code style rules.

 ### Java style